Restaurant Cleaning: How to Properly Sanitize Your Restaurant

 Keep menus, glasses, silverware, and condiments off tables

 You may also want to create a “health check” questionnaire for your staff to run through before every shift.
 This will help reduce the risk of a sick team member stepping on the dining room floor or behind the kitchen line.

 You can also develop a policy that explains what your employees should do if they have cold or flu symptoms.
 Read up on your local laws to ensure you’re complying with rules around masks and other COVID-19 prevention measures in your region.

 The ServSafe Food Handler program is recognized in most states, but some locations do require extra credentials.
 The program is run by the National Restaurant Association, and your staff can take it online or in-person.

 Proper training is crucial to keeping your restaurant clean.
-But you also need to implement structure for your employees to make the most of their new knowledge.
+To stay organized and improve your business operations, you can build a restaurant opening and closing checklist.
+But you also need to implement a structure for your employees to make the most of their new knowledge.

 Make restaurant cleaning a regular part of your operations and create a daily, weekly, and monthly cleaning schedule for each section of your restaurant.

 Your restaurant cleaning checklist should include the following tasks.